The 1970s kitchen usually looks like a cabinet problem. It is rarely only a cabinet problem.

 - 1970s House Renovation — start here if the kitchen is part of a bigger whole-house plan.

-- 1970s House Style — understand what's worth keeping before flattening the decade.
+- 1970s House Style — understand what is worth keeping before flattening the decade.

 - 1970s Front Door Update — useful if the kitchen remodel is part of a broader exterior and entry cleanup.